Aldia

 King Vanclad confined the man, his own older brother, to the mansion.
 The two sought the truth together, but their means differed, and they eventually clashed.

-In the end, however, Vendrick only served to solidify the mansion’s descent into madness.
-With the researchers now formally cordoned off from the outside world, they were free to do as they please, learn whatever Dark or otherwise heretical magic they could.
-And if they weren’t commonly using each other as test subjects before, they definitely needed to now that the flow of citizens from outside were no longer streaming in.
-If the King hoped that house arrest would make his elder brother reflect upon his abhorrent actions, he terribly miscalculated.
-Aldia’s experiments continued, until the man himself suddenly disappeared from the public record.
-While it is easy to imagine the man becoming subject to one of his own experiments from the outset, that truth becomes all the more apparent after meeting him.
+Implicit to this transparent farce is another realization: regardless of his initial intentions, Vendrick’s actions only served to solidify the manor’s descent into madness.
+With the researchers formally cordoned off from the outside world, they were free to do as they please, learn whatever heretical magic they could, out in the open.
+And if they weren’t commonly using each other as test subjects before, they definitely needed to now that citizens from outside were no longer streaming in.
+If the king had hoped that confinement would make his elder brother reflect, he terribly miscalculated.
+Aldia’s depraved rituals continued, until the man himself suddenly disappeared from the public record.
+While it is easy to imagine the sorcerer becoming subject to one of his own experiments from the outset, that truth becomes all the more apparent after meeting him in person.

 As to what fire would have the power to rival the Chaos Flame, the obvious answer is the First Flame.
 Aldia mostly manifests from Undead bonfires, showing that he is connected to the network and thereby the flame at the heart of it.
 At the same time, his appearance at the Throne of Want confirms that he isn’t limited by the bonfires — they just seem to be his most convenient points of entry.
 In that case, he has most likely weaved his soul into the fabric of reality itself, all of which has been permeated by the First Flame.
 Not just his standard soul either, for the flames Aldia produces to attack or move have the same black-and-red color scheme as dark pyromancies.
 In other words, Aldia involved his own dark soul in the process, perhaps even using his own Darksign to leapfrog off of when linking himself to the original fire.